Aurora Cannabis Stock (TSX: ACB) (NYSE: ACB) - Investor Dashboard

 Cannabis Innovation Center– Comox, British Columbia

-Aurora Air has 21,000 square feet of space.
+Currently under development, Aurora Air has 300,000 square feet of space.
 The facility, designed to be a center of excellence, is located adjacent to the Aurora Sky facility and near the Edmonton International Airport.
 Health Canada has granted the facility a processing license.
 The facility will provide the company with enhanced logistics and warehousing.